mmtk/mmtk-core/docs/tutorial/src/mygc/ss/collection.md

 ### Approach 3: Implement your own `ProcessEdgesWork`

 Apart from the two approaches above, you can always implement your own `ProcessEdgesWork`.
-This is an overkill for simple plans like semi space, but is probably necessary for more complex plans.
+This is an overkill for simple plans like semi space, but might be necessary for more complex plans.
 We discuss how to implement it for `MyGC`.

 Create a struct `MyGCProcessEdges<VM: VMBinding>` in the `gc_work` module.
 It includes a reference